Koagonzalo/vscode-docs/docs/debugtest/port-forwarding.md

 ---
 # Port Forwarding

 Support for port forwarding is built into Visual Studio Code via [Microsoft dev tunnels](https://learn.microsoft.com/azure/developer/dev-tunnels/overview), no extension required.
-When running a local web service, you can use the **Ports** view to make the service accessible to others over the internet.
+When running a local web service, you can use the **ports** view to make the service accessible to others over the internet.

 ## How to use port forwarding